Code of Business Conduct

 It is a violation of our policy to knowingly and willfully make false statements or conceal a material fact in any communication to the Company related to official Company action, including statements related to employment, services for the Company, employee benefits, statements made in connection with investigations and required employee reports.

-Similarly, each employee should endeavor to deal fairly with our customers, suppliers, competitors and employees.
+Similarly, each employee is expected to deal fairly with our existing and potential customers, suppliers, competitors and employees.
 Company employees may not engage in any scheme to defraud the Company or a customer, supplier or other person with whom the Company does business out of money, property or services or to wrongfully withhold or misappropriate the property of others.

 It is a violation of our policy, and a criminal offense punishable by fines and imprisonment, for employees knowingly and willfully to make or cause to be made a false statement, orally or in writing, to a government official.
 It is similarly a violation of our policy and the Law to knowingly and willfully conceal or cause to be concealed a material fact called for in a governmental report, application or other filing.
 This Policy extends to all communications with any federal, state, local or foreign government agency.
 If you become aware that false information has been provided to anyone on behalf of the Company, you must immediately contact the Chief Compliance Officer.

-Revlon will not tolerate fraud or dishonesty of any kind—whether it is committed against Revlon or anyone else.
+Revlon will not tolerate fraud, dishonesty or unethical conduct of any kind—whether it is committed against Revlon or anyone else.

 We Follow Company Procedures when Responding to Inquiries from the Press and Others